1Jul1an/whisper-transcript-gui/README.md

 If you use this for a thesis, you can write something like:

-> “The interviews were recorded digitally and transcribed locally using the open-source Whisper model (via a custom Python GUI, repository: <link>).
+> “The interviews were recorded digitally and transcribed locally using the open-source Whisper model (via a custom Python GUI, repository: [<whisper-transcript-gui>](https://github.com/1Jul1an/whisper-transcript-gui)).
 The audio was slightly cleaned (noise reduction), the content was not altered.”

 That makes the process transparent.